 This team oversees many of the administrative elements of the office: from posting jobs to scheduling employer interviews, and issuing job offers.
 They’re the team that keeps our operation running smoothly.
 They also support the team, students and employers contact if technical issues are encountered with our software systems CSM, Qualrics, etc.

 - Your status in the Co-op Program

 Arts & Science Co-op Leadership Team

-Program Advisors & Co-op Program Supervisors of Studies
+Program Advisor & Co-op Program Supervisor